michaladamiak/michaladamiak/README.md

 ## Hi there 👋

+Currently I'm working on NLP model for clickbait classification.

-Here are some of the projects that I've been working on lately:
+Here are some of the latest projects:

 ### ChatGPT voice assistant